-During the first two years at Duke, students enroll in the normal course of study in the School of Medicine.
-In the third year, course work shifts to the Institute.
+After the first two years in the School of Medicine at Duke, course work shifts to the Public Policy Institute in the third year.
 In addition to the normal public policy curriculum, combined degree students are required to complete an epidemiology course.
 Between the third and fourth years, students have a twelve-week policy internship.
 During the fourth year, students complete their requirements in the School of Medicine and write a "master's memo" for the Institute.
-When they have completed all the requirements for the two programs, both the MD and Master of Public Policy (MPP) degrees are awarded.
+When they have completed all the requirements for the two programs, both the M.D. and Master of Public Policy (MPP) degrees are awarded.